Make UK and Inspired Energy release the final report of their step-by-step roadmap taking companies through their complex decarbonisation journey

 Britain’s manufacturers have also committed to support their suppliers and customers to achieve net zero and to reduce their value chain (scope 3) emissions.
 This is likely to constitute the bulk of the emissions for the sector and as they are not under the businesses’ control, they are difficult to manage.
 Manufacturers have also pledged to offer net zero products in the future to help drive this reduction.

-This simple blueprint released today also outlines how companies will contribute to the establishment of the four low-carbon industrial clusters by 2030, and the decarbonisation of mini-clusters at dispersed sites.
+This simple blueprint released today also outlines how companies and their sub-sectors will contribute to the establishment of the four low-carbon industrial clusters by 2030, and the decarbonisation of mini-clusters at dispersed sites.
 The step-by-step plan reflects the targets set to date by the Government and by other industry sub-sectors, planting the major milestones in the ground to ensure businesses stay on track and pick up the pace required for the complex journey to the decarbonisation of factory production processes and energy consumption.

 To meet these goals industry needs a conducive business and operational environment alongside a robust policy landscape and the right access to finance, education and reliable energy supply at a reasonable price.
 It will be critical to avoid locking in high-carbon production methods from the outset, maximising heat recovery in high temperature sites, equipping workers with new green and digital technology skills, and for companies to engage with their value chain to encourage change.